Monocular Camera Mapping with Pose-Guided Optimization: Enhancing Marking-Level HD Map Accuracy: INTRODUCTION

 Completing this task with only monocular camera(s) is quite challenging.
-There will be some problems if we just inverse project the target points in the image to the ground plane (naive IPM method) to build the HD map.
-First, the IPM matrix possesses a significant error without calibration.
+There will be some problems if we just inversely project the target points in the image to the ground plane (naive IPM method) to build the map.
+First, the IPM matrix possesses a significant error if it is not accurately calibrated.
 Secondly, the camera's position will change slightly with the movement of the UGV, which will also bring a huge random error to the inverse projection.
 Hence the precision of the map constructed by naive IPM is unsatisfactory.
-In scenes with many close identical markings, it is confusing to determine the corresponding relationship between the markings observed and the markings in the map.
-The IPM matrix has 8 degrees of freedom, which requires many constraints and is very complex to calculate.
+Moreover, The IPM matrix has 8 degrees of freedom, which requires multiple constraints and is complex to calculate online.

 We first convert the road marking corners and lane points segmented in the image into the map frame using IPM and the corresponding vehicle pose.
-Then we optimize the position of road markings and IPM matrix together to make the road markings projected on the image plane as consistent with the observation as possible.
+Then we optimize the position of road markings and the IPM matrix together to make the road markings projected on the image plane as consistent with the observation as possible.

 The method can be generalized to build any road marking-level HD maps in a broader sense by changing the types of recognizable markings to the specific markings in target scenarios.
 For example, if an HD map is applied to open roads in urban scenes, the markings should be various common traffic markings on the road.